 The Bush FY 2008 Budget was the last budget untouched by recession fighting.
 Even so, it ran a (then shockingly high) $500 billion deficit to fund the War on Terror.
 This was after borrowing $678 billion from the Social Security Trust Fund.
 That type of raiding is standard operating procedure, since the Federal government can borrow from itself at will.

 Despite its long-term ill effects on the economy, deficit spending seems to work for Presidential popularity.
 Obama has had a higher approval rating (40-60%) than Bush (started at 60%, spiked to 80% after 9/11, but ended at 30%).
-To compare approval ratings for all the Presidents, see this Wall Street Journal article.
+To compare approval ratings for all the Presidents, see the Wall Street Journal.
+Article updated November 20, 2013